steve-o/Shinboru/README.md

-Simple Java RDM Symbol List publisher in RFA, provides a single symbol list populated by the first column of a CSV file.
+Simple Java RDM Symbol List publisher in UPA, provides a single symbol list populated by the first column of a CSV file.

 usage: